Intelligent Ocean Ltd.

 Alison Gill was approved by the JNCC on 18th March 2009 as a Marine Mammal Observer (MMO) Trainer.

-Intelligent Ocean also offers Bureau of Ocean Energy Management (BOEM)/ Bureau of Safety and Environmental Enforcement (BSEE) – Gulf of Mexico Protected Species Observer (PSO) Training – a requirement for personnel employed to implement mitigation measures to protect marine mammals during seismic surveys in the Gulf of Mexico.
-BOEM/BSEE was formerly called the Minerals Management Services (MMS)
+Intelligent Ocean also offers Bureau of Ocean Energy Management (BOEM)/ Bureau of Safety and Environmental Enforcement (BSEE) – Gulf of Mexico Protected Species Observer (PSO) Training.
+This is a requirement for personnel employed to implement mitigation measures to protect marine mammals during seismic surveys in the Gulf of Mexico, USA.

-In addition Intelligent Ocean offers Passive Acoustic Monitoring (PAM) Training to introduce the MMO to the theory and practical applications of this method to detect marine mammals.
+In addition Intelligent Ocean offers Passive Acoustic Monitoring (PAM) and PAMGUARD Software Training to introduce the MMO or other interested parties to the theory and practical applications of this method to detect marine mammals.
+This course was recognised as an accredited Continuing Professional Development (CPD) Course by the Institute of Marine Engineering, Science and Technology (IMarEST.org) on the 21st June 2021.

 Alison Gill was approved by the BOEM/BSEE on the 2nd August 2010 as a Protected Species Observer (PSO) Trainer